hlusovich/node.JS-Q4/README.md

 There is no necessity to do npm install.
 # Params:
 CLI needs 3 arguments:
--i, --input : an input file;
+-i, --input : an input file (if you don't pass this arg, you have to use stdin);
--o, --output : an output file;
+-o, --output : an output file (if you don't pass this arg, you have to use stdout);
--c, --config: config for ciphers
+-c, --config: config for ciphers (required);

 Config is a string with pattern {XY(-)}n, where:
 X is a cipher mark: